 We got back the remains of soldiers from the 50s.

-We got pr, you know, we got hostages released.
+We got hostages released.

-You know, and and this is the problem with everything in John Bolton's book.
+And this is the problem with everything in John Bolton's book.

-John Bolton says one thing as he's working for President Trump, and he says a very different thing in his book.
+John Bolton says one thing as he's working for President Trump and he says a very different thing in his book.

 President Trump, you know, we'll see.

-I think one of the things you can be sure of is President Trump's not going to make the mistakes of prior administrations here that succumbed to the idea if you give economic benefits, you automatically count on them following through on their commitments.
+I think one of the things you can be sure of is President Trump's not going to make the mistakes of prior administrations here that succumb to the idea if you give economic benefits, you automatically count on them following through on their commitments.

 Well, Trump never did that with North Korea.

-You know, he said in in April of 2018, he said, as it relates to North Korea, you know, will we be, you know, when we'll do the sit-down?
+You know, he said in April of 2018, he said, as it relates to North Korea, you know, will we be, you know, when we'll do the sit-down?

 I think that's something the president thought a great deal about.